📝 Specific kitchen types & concepts · ⏱️ 3 min read

 Typical margins for breakfast concepts

-Breakfast can be very profitable because guests are willing to pay more for fresh and healthy.
+Breakfast can be incredibly profitable because guests are willing to pay more for fresh and healthy.
+But you need to know your numbers.
 Common food cost percentages:

 • Basic breakfast: 20-28% food cost